Saiaditya26122006/Student-Club-Hub/README.md

 ## 🎯 Overview

-**ClubHub** is an enterprise-grade, full-stack web application revolutionizing how educational institutions manage student clubs, organize events, and engage participants.
+**Student Club-Hub** is an enterprise-grade, full-stack web application revolutionizing how educational institutions manage student clubs, organize events, and engage participants.
 Built with modern best practices, the platform combines powerful analytics, AI-driven insights, and intuitive user interfaces to create a seamless experience for all stakeholders.

 ### 🏆 Problem Statement